Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/Activations.md

   A dense information representation is considered *entangled* because small differences in input highly modifies the data representation inside the network.
   On the other hand, a sparse representation tends to guarantee a conservation of the learning features.

-* Information representation: different inputs can lead different quantities of useful informations.
+* Information representation: different inputs can lead different quantities of useful information.
   The possibility to have null values in output (ref Table) allows a better representation of the representation dimension inside the network.

 * Sparsity: sparsity representation of data are exponentially efficient in comparison to dense ones, where the exponential power is given by the number of no-null features [[Glorot2011Relu](http://proceedings.mlr.press/v15/glorot11a.html)].